makstyle119/system-design/README.md

     - now you go in different region, it will help with latency and you can scale few server a little more up then other as per traffic
         - make sure you assign traffic to closet region
             - for this you have to use geolocation routing (route 53 manage geolocation in *AWS*)
-        - and each server again have multiple notes in same/different data center to increase *availability* and remove *SPOF*
+        - and each server again have multiple nodes in same/different data center to increase *availability* and remove *SPOF*
         - it will look something like this
             ```
             |- client Request